 Hereafter, we present the cases were we introduced artificial delay between the SDN switches and the Floodlight controller to investigate its effect over the error rate.
-Fig. 7 presents the CCDF of the error for different delay values using frequent
+Fig. 7 presents the CCDF of the error for different delay values using frequent polling rates.
+In Fig. 7a we fixed the polling period to 1 sec and used different delay values between the switches and the Floodlight controller.
+In details, we added delay values following a normal distribution, with mean values of 5 ms, 10 ms, 25 ms and 100 ms and standard deviation of 5 ms, 5 ms, 10 ms and 25 ms, respectively.

-(a) Error values for 1 ms polling using different delay.